vishvAsa/notes/power/sustainability/articles/tom_murphy/metastatic-modernity/2024-08-02_mm-10-ditch-the-bad.md

 <details open><summary>en</summary>

-The above framing contains what some may consider to be a “**big if**,” which may be less than obvious.
+The above framing contains what some may consider to be a “**big if**,”
+which may be less than obvious.
 </details>

 <details><summary>es</summary>

-El encuadre anterior contiene lo que algunos pueden considerar como un "** grande if **", que puede ser menos que obvio.
+El encuadre anterior contiene
+lo que algunos pueden considerar como un "**grande si**",
+que puede ser menos que obvio.
 </details>

 <details open><summary>en</summary>

-Consider, however, that we have a world of evidence for how the Likes rely on the Dislikes, but lack *any* evidence of supporting one without the other.
+Consider, however, that we have a world of evidence for how the Likes rely on the Dislikes,
+but lack *any* evidence of supporting one without the other.
 </details>

 <details><summary>es</summary>

-Sin embargo, considere que tenemos un mundo de evidencia de cómo los gustos dependen de los disgustos, pero carecen de * cualquier * evidencia de apoyar a uno sin el otro.
+Sin embargo, considere que tenemos un mundo de evidencia
+de cómo los gustos dependen de los disgustos,
+pero carecen de *cualquier* evidencia
+de apoyar a uno sin el otro.
 </details>

 <details open><summary>en</summary>

-Also, wishing them to be separable has no effect on the reality of the situation.
+Also, wishing them to be separable
+has no effect on the reality of the situation.
 </details>

 <details><summary>es</summary>

-Además, desear que sean separables no tiene ningún efecto en la realidad de la situación.
+Además, desear que sean separables
+no tiene ningún efecto en la realidad de la situación.
 </details>

 #### Asymmetric Situation
 {#### Situación asimétrica}

 <details open><summary>en</summary>

-Acceptance of the bad stuff might be okay if it didn’t undermine life on Earth, ecological viability, and set up a sixth mass extinction.
+Acceptance of the bad stuff might be okay
+if it didn’t undermine life on Earth,
+ecological viability, and set up a sixth mass extinction.
 </details>

 <details><summary>es</summary>

-La aceptación de las cosas malas podría estar bien si no socava la vida en la Tierra, la viabilidad ecológica y estableciera una sexta extinción masiva.
+La aceptación de las cosas malas
+podría estar bien
+si no socava la vida en la Tierra,
+la viabilidad ecológica
+y estableciera una sexta extinción masiva.
 </details>

 <details open><summary>en</summary>